gonative-cc/sui-native/sdk/README.md

 ## Structure

+- `nBTC/` - nBTC package directory
-- `src/` - Source directory for the SDK
+  - `src/` - Source directory for the nBTC SDK
     - `index.ts` - Main entry point that exports all generated modules
     - `types.ts` - Common TypeScript types used across the SDK
   - `generated/` - Auto-generated TypeScript bindings from Move contracts
     - `utils/` - Utility functions for interacting with Sui
     - `nbtc/` - TypeScript bindings for the nBTC Move package